jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 #### Summary:

-1. Create a healthpack object that gives the player health
+1. Create a healthpack object that heals the player's health
 2. Create a chest that drops healthpacks when the player opens it

 ## Setting Up  Chest and HealthPack